Kaiser Leuchten Desk Lamp 6658

 Lampshade: ∅ 30 cm / 11.8”

 Base: ∅ 20 cm / 7.87”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Manufacturer: Gebr.
 Kaiser & Co.
 Leuchten KG, Lichttechnische Spezialfabrik (Light technical special factory), Neheim-Hüsten, Germany.

 Other versions: This Kaiser Leuchten desk lamp 6558 exists in several colours.
-It exists in two sizes.
-The smaller version has a lampshade of 25 cm / 9.84” and is equiped with an E14 light bulb.
+It was made in two sizes.
+The smaller version has a lampshade of 25 cm / 9.84” and is equipped with an E14 light bulb.